zebeeb/MTD-R/Docs/prompts.md

 # phases||||||||||||||||||||

 - don't provide edit requests till I approve your work
-- remember @Docs/project rules.md
+- remember the rules @Docs/project rules.md@Docs/TechStack rules.md

 ## phase plan
-now lets proceed with @Docs/setup plan.md . for phase 1.2 (TypeScript Configuration) give me a detailed step by step plan
+now lets proceed with @Docs/setup plan.md . for phase 2.1 (Zustand Implementation ) give me a detailed step by step plan

 - define the steps in the light of @Docs/project rules.md
 - for each step explain in easy english and I have limited coding experience
-- be thorogh in understanding the codebase and the documents mentioned here
+- before providing a plan, be extremely thorogh in understanding the codebase and the documents mentioned here
 - make sure you don't prematurely add changes that will be covered in the future in @Docs/setup plan.md
 - follow the rules in @Docs/TechStack rules.md
 - no edit requests now till I approve your plan